Count noun: Grammatical distinction

-Some determiners can be used with both mass and count nouns, including "some", "a lot (of)", "no".
-Others cannot: "few" and "many" are used with count items, "little" and "much" with mass nouns.
-On the other hand, "fewer" is reserved for count and "less" for mass (see Fewer vs. less), but "more" is the proper comparative for both "many" and "much".
+Some determiners can be used with both mass and count nouns, including "all", "no", and "some".
+Others cannot: "few", "many", "those", and numbers ("one") are used with count nouns; "little" and "much" with mass nouns.
+According to a controversial prescription, "fewer" and "fewest" is reserved for count nouns and "less" and "least" for mass nouns (see Fewer vs. less), but "less" has always been commonly used for count nouns.
+Despite this, "more" is uncontroversially the proper comparative for both "many" and "much".
+This criticism only dates back to 1770, but the criticized usage dates back to Old English.